-An ALTA Land Title Survey is completed based on the “Minimum Standard Detail Requirements and Accuracy Standards For ALTA/ACSM Land Title Surveys.”
-This ALTA survey standards document was developed and is revised on a regular basis by a combination of Title industry (the American Land Title Association) and Surveying industry (the National Society of Professional Surveyors) professionals.
-The latest version of this document is the 2016 revision.
+An ALTA Survey is done based on the “Minimum Standard Detail Requirements and Accuracy Standards For ALTA/NSPS Land Title Surveys.”
+This ALTA survey standards document was developed and is revised on a regular basis by a combination of Title industry and surveying professionals.
+The title industry is represented by the American Land Title Association.
+The Surveying industry is represented by the National Society of Professional Surveyors.
+The latest version of this document is the 2021 revision.

 Download the ALTA Standards: